 We Changed the World: Amazon Kindle Edition

-CNN is enjoying its highest ratings ever, and Sid Pike explains how this global telecommunications company was built.
+Winner of the THE 42nd ANNUAL GEORGIA AUTHOR of the YEAR AWARDSCNN is enjoying its highest ratings ever, and Sid Pike explains how this global telecommunications company was built.

 “Forgive Sidney Pike if the title of his new book—We Changed the World—sounds a bit boastful.
 After all, it is true."

-Boston Herald, Oct.
+—Boston Herald, Oct.
 13, 2005.

 “One of the primary reasons that some 11,000 satellite TV channels are broadcasting to billions around the world is Sid Pike’s dogged determination to make CNN a global news channel, now in more countries than any business on earth.”